U.S. imposes record fine on BNP in sanctions warning to banks

 BNP, which has 190,000 staff and more than 34 million customers across Europe, the United States and Asia, said the settlement would not affect a strategic plan it laid out in March.
 Its plan includes expansion in North America, where it owns San Francisco-based Bank of the West and First Hawaiian Bank, to raise revenue and profits outside European markets.

-(Reporting by Joseph Ax in New York and Aruna Viswanatha in Washington and Maya Nikolaeva in Paris; Additional reoporting by Nate Raymond, Ingrid Melander, Julia Edwards and Lionel Laurent; Writing by Douwe Miedema and Steve Slater; Editing by Peter Millership)
+(Reporting by Joseph Ax in New York and Aruna Viswanatha in Washington and Maya Nikolaeva in Paris; Additional reoporting by Nate Raymond, Ingrid Melander, Julia Edwards, Lionel Laurent and Peter Rudegeair; Writing by Douwe Miedema and Steve Slater; Editing by Peter Millership and Tom Brown)